Bumblebee202111/doubean-public/README.md

   * From MD2 / custom design to MD3
   * From View and Data Binding to Jetpack Compose
     * Exceptions: WebView/RatingBar/PreferenceFragmentCompat/CollapsingToolbarLayout
-  * From Navigation Fragment to Navigation Compose
-    * From NavHostFragment to ComposableNavHostFragment
-* navigation-fragment-compose
 * Groups - Home
   * Support pagination?
   * Add favorite tabs for topic list area